awsdocs/amazon-emr-management-guide/doc_source/emr-plan-upload-s3.md

 ### Enable versioning<a name="emr-enable-versioning"></a>

 Versioning is a recommended configuration for your Amazon S3 bucket\.
 By enabling versioning, you ensure that even if data is unintentionally deleted or overwritten it can be recovered\.
-For more information, see [Using versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) in the Amazon Simple Storage Service Developer Guide\.
+For more information, see [Using versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) in the Amazon Simple Storage Service User Guide\.

 ### Clean up failed multipart uploads<a name="emr-multipart-cleanup"></a>